 The Superintendent or designee is authorized to require all paraprofessionals who provide instructional support at any school to meet the paraprofessional competencies and qualifications set forth in federal law and regulations.

 LEGAL REF: G.S.
-115C-36, -47, -276, -315; 20 U.S.C. §6319; 20 U.S.C. § 7081
+115C-36, -47, -276, -315; 20 U.S.C. §6319

 ADOPTED: February 7, 2005